spilman6/courses/pages/version-control-essentials/intro-to-git.md

 Git allows you to keep track of changes to your code by creating snapshots of your project at different points in time.
 Then, you can compare these snapshots to see what has changed.

-It also allows you to see who made changes, when they made them, and what the changes were.
-This is useful when working on a project with multiple people, as it allows you to collaborate more effectively.
+Git also lets you upload your code to a remote repository, this allow you to access your code from anywhere, collaborate with others, and keeps your code safe in case something happens to your computer.

+As you create these snapshots, Git keeps track of not only the changes you make to your code but also who made the changes and when they were made.
+This makes it easy to see what has changed in your project over time.

 This video will give you a brief overview of Git and its features: